drpatrik/combatris/README.md

 - [X] Allow user to change game settings (level, etc) in UI
 - [X] Auto discovery of broadcast address (e.g. 192.168.1.255)
 - [ ] Refactor out Joystick code into a more reusable component
+- [ ] Move joystick mapping and other settings to a config-file
+- [ ] Configure which joystick to use (if many available)
-- [ ] Display Winner / Position on game-over splash screen
+- [X] Display Winner / Position on game-over splash screen
 - [ ] Add support for TCP/IP so we allow play over internet
 - [ ] Sound
 - [ ] Remove the pane for showing combo/latest move and display combo/last move direct on the frame
 - [ ] Add new animation for combo/last clearing move
-- [ ] Configure which joystick to use (if many available)
-- [ ] Move joystick mapping and other settings to a config-file
 - [ ] Unit tests for all score combinations

 ## Network Considerations